 And since the turn of the century.

-His first decision was to become a private eye, starting tomorrow, and his first case involves
+His first decision was to become a detective, starting tomorrow, and his first case involves

 the death of the Mexican maid at the estate of Mrs. Hamptons (and her husband, Mr. Hamptons).

 Mrs. Hamptons is an ultra right-wing, Southern California liquor magnate and anti-immigration lobbyist with an electric fence around her house.

 Mrs. Hamptons is so afraid of getting coffee in her cream, she's even got electric dresses!

 Red's other decision today is to stop drinking.
 For him, this case will be either a conflict

 The novel RED JUMBO is meant for good clean fun on a brisk red and yellow autumn afternoon, maybe by the silver-blue moonlight of a summer night (other seasons, too), accompanied by a refreshing glass of your favorite pain-killer, but it will also introduce a real world changer: